 The White Tank Mountains Conservancy's flagship effort is the "Wildlife Corridor Initiative", a collaborative effort to envision, enable and sustain a landscape scale plan to preserve wildlife corridors that connect the White Tank Mountains to other regional mountain ranges, providing for a host of ecological benefits and services to people in the region.

-Check back in early 2020 to view our Story Map and learn more about our conservation challenges and the answers to these important questions:
+Check back soon to view our Story Map and learn more about our conservation challenges and the answers to these important questions:

 - What makes the White Tank Mountains ecosystem special?